-(Part 1 of MASTERS OF THE UNIVERSE: REVELATION arrives on Netflix July 23)
+(Part 1 of MASTERS OF THE UNIVERSE: REVELATION arrives on Netflix on July 23)

 I loved He-Man as a kid.
 Of course, I loved other animations as well, but there was something about the musclebound righter of wrongs that was on another level.
 And it wasn’t just him, but his entire cohort of adventuring heroes.
-From the brave Teela to Man-At-Arms, the timid Orco, and cowardly Cringer, they were as close to my heart as the cast of STAR WARS.
+From the brave Teela to Man-At-Arms, the timid Orco, and the cowardly Cringer; they were as close to my heart as the cast of Star Wars.
 But, then, as it always happens, I grew up, and He-Man didn’t.

 Years later, Teela wanders the new world, far away from her old life in Prince Adam’s kingdom.
 But old enemies are near impossible to get rid of, and while the world has changed, the struggle for Greyskull lives on.